Ramazoid/Parking/README.md

 Test task for Unity3D candidates Hypercell Games

-It took me 2 days

 Goal: implement core mechanics of hyper-casual games.
 ● Park Master
 ○ https://apps.apple.com/app/id1481293953

+It took me 2 days

 You should implement these mechanics with unity primitives or any assets from the Asset Store.
 Only core mechanics, nothing else.
-You SHOULD care about
+You SHOULD care about:

 ● Game feel
 ○ Control